mjansson/rpmalloc/README.md

 __rpmalloc_finalize__: Call at process exit to finalize the allocator

+__rpmalloc_thread_initialize__: Call at each thread start to initialize the thread local data for the allocator

 __rpmalloc_thread_finalize__: Call at each thread exit to finalize and release thread cache back to global cache

 Then simply use the __rpmalloc__/__rpfree__ and the other malloc style replacement functions.
 Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions, they are simply wrappers to make it easier to replace in existing code.